 Netflix expects that every asset uploaded to Source Management went through an extensive QC process on the Partner’s side and is free of egregious issues and mistakes, ensuring the best quality possible.
 Partners should not view Netflix’s internal QC process as a replacement for their own QC.

-Going forward, the traditional process of Localization QC for dub audio of Netflix’s original content will be replaced by one or two of the following QC steps:
+Upon upload, the dubbed audio of Netflix’s original content will go through one or more of the below steps:

 - Premix QC

 - Postmix QC

 Netflix will let dubbing partners know which workflow will apply to each title at the project onset.
 Nonetheless, in rare cases, that determination can change during the life cycle of the project to ensure the most appropriate level of QC is performed.

 The dubbed audio QC and its arbitration (when applicable) is performed in Netflix’s Asset QC tool.